Usbac/borealis/docs/en/stdlib/date.md

 `now(): number`

-Returns the current time as an unix timestamp (in seconds).
+Returns the current time as a unix timestamp (in seconds).

 ```borealis
 Date.now(); # Can return something like 1620149607